-The SVGS Library aims to be a friendly, informal place for family & historical research.
+The SVGS Library, located at 200 W. 6th St., in the Old Courthouse Museum 2nd floor, aims to be a friendly, informal place for family & historical research.
 We hope after reading this, you will decide to visit in person or contact us for more information.
-The library is open 12-4, M-F with volunteers present to assist you.
+The library is open M-F afternoons until 4, with volunteers present to assist you.
 Additional times are available by prior arrangement.
 Library access may be affected by Museum activity.
 If coming from out of town, we suggest you contact us to confirm hours and availability of a volunteer.
-Contact the librarian through the Old Courthouse Museum at 605-367-4210 or firstname.lastname@example.org There is no fee for in person use of the library.
-Other fees, including for Research Requests, are listed here.
+Contact the librarian through the Old Courthouse Museum at 605-367-4210 or firstname.lastname@example.org.
+There is no fee for in person use of the library, although there do charge for copies, and for Research Requests submitted remotely.

 Available in the SVGS Library by showing your ID and paying a $5 one-time fee.
 These give you access to records of Births over 100 years, Marriages and Deaths in all South Dakota counties by presenting your ID and the card in person.